keptn/lifecycle-toolkit/docs/content/en/docs/install/install.md

-Keptn running on Kubernetes versions 1.26 and older uses a custom [scheduler](../architecture/components/scheduler.md), so it does not work with
+Keptn running on Kubernetes versions 1.26 and older uses a custom [scheduler](../architecture/components/scheduler.md), so, out of the box, it does not work with
 [Virtual Kubernetes Clusters](https://www.vcluster.com/)
-("vClusters") out of the box.
+("vClusters").
 This is also an issue
 if the `schedulingGatesEnabled` Helm chart value is set to `false` for Kubernetes version 1.27 and later.